liatrio/adop-docker-compose/README.md

 Ensure that you have [docker-compose](https://docs.docker.com/compose/install/) installed before attempting to run LDOP locally.

-### To run locally
+### To Run Locally

 Running LDOP locally can be done on a Docker engine, or using docker-machine; there are only a couple extra steps required to run the platform on a machine.
-If you want to deploy the stack directly onto the Docker engine skip the next to steps.
+If you want to deploy the stack directly onto the Docker engine skip the next two steps.
 Otherwise,

 - Create a local Docker VM
 ```